klark973/make-initrd-bootchain/bootchain-core/README.md

 - Modularity: loading methods are initially separated from the common code and daemon.
-- The main loop of the `bootchain-loop` daemon is separated from the `bootchained` daemon code, which provides the ability to bring the daemon to the foreground at any time.
+- The main loop of the `bootchain-loop` daemon is separated from the `chaind` daemon code, which provides the ability to bring the daemon to the foreground at any time.
 In fact, this restarts the `bootchain-loop` process on a specific terminal, although initially the daemon runs this process in the background.